barbatus/discipline/README.md

 # Discipline
 Productivity mobile app to track habbits and daily activities (in active development).

-Built with the help of Meteor and Cordova.
+Built with Meteor.js and Cordova.

 Some screenshots: